 A measurement methodology is a technique for recording or estimating a characteristic.
 Generally, there will be multiple ways to measure a given characteristic.
-Measurement methodologies may be either "raw" or "derived."
-Raw measurement methodologies use a technique which directly produces a measurement of the characteristic, while derived measurements might be an aggregation or estimation based on a set of low-level measurements, such as using a statistical analysis of bursts of packets to estimate bandwidth capacity (as performed by,e.g., pchar and pathrate).
+Measurement methodologies may be either "raw" or "derived", but this distinction is for convenience, and doesn't really matter as far as the characteristic is concerned.
+Raw measurement methodologies use a technique that directly produces a measurement of the characteristic, while derived measurements might be an aggregation or estimation based on a set of low level measurements, such as using a statistical analysis of bursts of packets to estimate bandwidth capacity (for example, as performed by pchar [37] and pathrate [38]).

-Consider roundtrip delay as a characteristic to be measured.
-Roundtrip delay may be measured directly using ping, calculated using the transmission time of a TCP packet and receipt of a corresponding ACK, projected from separate one-way delay measurements, or estimated from hop propagation data and queue lengths.
+As an example, consider roundtrip delay as a characteristic to be measured.
+Roundtrip delay may be measured directly using ping, calculated using the transmission time of a TCP packet and receipt of a corresponding ACK, projected from separate one-way delay measurements, or estimated from link propagation data and queue lengths.
 Each of these techniques is a separate measurement methodology for calculating the roundtrip delay characteristic.